Carrington mortgage review

 Founded in 2007 and headquartered in Anaheim, California, Carrington Mortgage Services is a non-bank direct lender offering loans in all states except for Massachusetts and North Dakota.
 Unlike many lenders, it both originates and services its home loans.

 Carrington Mortgage Services is a part of a larger family of companies, including retail and wholesale lending services.
-The company is affiliated with the Carrington Charitable Foundation, which has helped 139 local organizations and donated $12.9 million to date.
+The company recently added Vylla Home as a full-service real estate division that uses in-house real estate agents and brokers to help you sell your current home and finance a new one, all under one roof.
+The Carrington Charitable Foundation has helped 139 local organizations and donated $21 million to date.